 We advise you to rent a 4×4 with a roof tent, it is an incredible and unforgettable experience.

-You will be free to move around and explore the parks on your own, so you can take photo breaks whenever you want.
+This gives you the freedom to explore the parks on your own, so you can take photo breaks whenever you like.

 The roof tent can be set up and taken down in just a few minutes– it’s child’s play!